JP Ross Fly Rod Quality

 Consider our hand made in USA Agate guides in silver frame and you are not talking about just a guide, you are talking about jewelry grade components.

-Stabilized Wood: Whether in the rain or even submerged the JP Ross wood reel seats will never swell, chip or crack.
+Stabilized Wood: Whether in the rain or even submerged the JP Ross wood reel seats should never swell, chip or crack.
 Stabilized wood is resin impregnated wood making the natural fibers impenetrable to water.

 Engraving: We can just about engrave anything, giving you more personalized quality.
 How about one more… you want a brook trout or a tarpon engraved on your reel seat, we can do that too.
 Not enough?
 Send us a jpeg of what you want and we’ll do everything we can to feature that image on your reel seat or case cap.
 There are really no limits, all you have to do is talk to us about some ideas you have and we will get started.